High quality watch repair and servicing done, on the Stamford premises, by properly trained watch repairers with decades of experience.

 Our watch workshop is in Stamford where we perform both minor and major surgery and repairs to watches.

 We have traditional watchmakers working here “at the bench”.
-Between them they have fifty years’ experience of working on watches with almost every kind of fault and with every kind of complication.
+Between them they have many years’ experience of working on watches with almost every kind of fault and with every kind of complication.

 When we service a watch, we do it correctly.
 This is done by taking every piece apart, inspecting them and then individually cleaning them.
 Most watch repairers stop there.
 We continue by following the correct BHI service and restoration techniques.
 If there are worn pivots, we can burnish and re-jewel.
 We will fit a new mainspring, the exact size and strength of the original.
 If parts are required we will explain which, why, and how much will it cost.
 This meticulous approach to watch repair and restoration gives us faith in our work, and allows us to stand by our guarantees.